Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/index.md

 alternative to SMS and OTP based second factors, while offering superior security.

 U2F is primarily used for web-based services and applications, but is not necessarily limited to this use case.
-Non-web applications are supported, and will likely be the main use-case for developers interested in integrating with this feature of the SDK.
+Non-web applications are supported and will likely be the main use-case for developers interested in integrating with this feature of the SDK.

 Read more about FIDO U2F [here](users-manual/application-u2f/fido-u2f-overview.md).